In our increasingly health-conscious society, microgreens are the latest food trend, and for good reason.

 Microgreens have been shown to be a viable supplement in preventing common diseases.

-They provide plenty of vitamins that help the body stay healthy, and they’re also a very good source of fiber.
+They provide plenty of vitamins that help the body stay healthy and are also an excellent fiber source.

 At their core, microgreens are superfoods packed with nutrients.